 Friday the 13th: 13 Questionable Citizens of Crystal Lake

 When Annie first strolls into “Present Day” Crystal Lake at the start of Friday the 13th it seems like a picturesque and idyllic little town, doesn’t it?
-Yes, some terrible things happened there, but it genuinely feels like a nice place to live, with a strong sense of community to boot.
+Yes, some terrible things happened there but it genuinely feels like a nice place to live, and with a strong sense of community to boot.

-But once you start watching the sequels, it becomes clear that there’s a real seedy underbelly to the place (and the immediate surrounding parts of Wessex County, too).
+But once you start watching the sequels, it becomes clear that there’s a real seedy underbelly to the place (and the surrounding parts of Wessex County, too).

 Political and medical malfeasance, disorderly conduct, rampant drug abuse and generally odd behavior are just some of the characteristics intrinsic of these citizens.